-VOCAL PEDAGOGY (S)
+Vocal Pedagogy (S)

 Students will develop and apply knowledge of the anatomy and physiology of the voice with the methods, curriculum, materials and procedures of teaching.
 Students will participate in observed teaching situations with an assigned voice student.
-(Prerequisites: MUS300 Applied level, MUS274, Writing Proficiency passed)
+(Prerequisites: MUS300 Applied level, MUS374, MUS290P)